jasonmacduffie/isles-of-maga/artifacts.md

 ### Staff of Energiarum

-The Staff of Energiarum transforms the target mortal into a different creature.
+The Staff of Energiarum is a bizarre magical staff with an unpredictable effect on the target.
+The effect can be very damaging or very empowering, depending on the whim of the staff.

 Codex Gigas
 -----------